2027: Tension Rocks ADC as Obi Likely to Begin Fresh Plot, "If They Don't Zone Ticket to South"

 • Tension grew within the African Democratic Congress (ADC) over the likelihood that Peter Obi may dump the coalition ahead of 2027

-• Obi’s aide hinted at the very reason tjhe former presidential candiate of Labour Party may likely leave ADC
+• Peter Obi’s aide, Dr. Yunusa Tanko, hinted at the reason the former 2023 Labour Party presidential candidate might leave the ADC

 • ADC officials dismissed the rumours and accused Obi of avoiding the party’s internal primary process, while analysts predicted a three-horse race between Tinubu, Atiku, and Obi in 2027

-There is growing unease within the African Democratic Congress (ADC) over speculations that former presidential candidate of the Labour Party (LP), Mr Peter Obi, may be plotting to seek another political platform ahead of the 2027 general elections.
+There is growing unease within the African Democratic Congress (ADC) over speculation that former Labour Party (LP) presidential candidate, Mr Peter Obi, may be plotting to seek another political platform ahead of the 2027 general elections.

-Weekend reports indicated that an ex-Anambra governor, a man who has been linked to the ADC in recent times, is weighing a potential decamp to the Action Alliance (AA) as disagreement over zoning arrangements for the party's presidential ticket starts to take hold.
+Weekend reports indicated that the ex-Anambra governor, who has been linked to the ADC in recent times, was weighing a potential defection to the Action Alliance (AA) as disagreements over zoning arrangements for the party's presidential ticket began to take hold.

 Read also